FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_node_pool_v3.md

     Default value is random to create nodes in a random AZ in the node pool.
     Changing this parameter will create a new resource.

-* `os` - (Optional, String) Operating System of the node.
+* `os` - (Optional, String, ForceNew) Operating System of the node.
 The value can be EulerOS 2.5 and CentOS 7.6.
     Changing this parameter will create a new resource.

 * `key_pair` - (Optional, String, ForceNew) Key pair name when logging in to select the key pair mode.